kmille/borgctl/README.md

 ### Misc

-In config file, you can specify the borg binary (borg_binary) used for invocation.
+In the config file, you can specify the borg binary (borg_binary) used for invocation.
 You can also add environment variables.
 If you need help for a borg command, you can just add `help` (like `borgctl list help`).
-You can change default arguments for specific borg commands by adding/modifying `borg_$command_arguments` in the config file (like `borg_create_arguments`).
+You can change default arguments for specific borg commands by adding/modifying `borg_$command_arguments` in the config file (like `borg_prune_arguments`).

 ### Using the Yubikey for authentication
 If you want to authenticate with a Yubikey without touching `~/.ssh/config`, you can keep `ssh_key` empty and add
 ```yaml
 "BORG_RSH": "ssh -I /usr/lib64/pkcs11/opensc-pkcs11.so -o ForwardAgent=no -o IdentityAgent=no"
 ```
 as environment variable in the config file.
+But can also stay with your `.ssh/config` if you like.

+#### Logging

+In the config directory you will find a file called logging.conf.
+It is used by borgctl and borg itself for logging.
+It prints everything to stderr and logs everything in a log file, which can be found in the log directory.
+The log file gets rotated automatically after 1 megabyte.
+Docs can be found [here](https://docs.python.org/3/library/logging.config.html#logging.config.fileConfig) and [here](https://docs.python.org/3/library/logging.handlers.html#logging.handlers.RotatingFileHandler).
+[Here](https://borgbackup.readthedocs.io/en/stable/usage/general.html#logging) are the docs from borgbackup about logging.

 ### Monitoring with py3status